ietebitmesra/Hacktoberfest_21/README.md

  # Prize distribution criteria

-- First 5 contributors who have made pull requests in all 3 mentioned tasks.
+- First 5 contributors who have made pull requests.

 - Winners will be selected on the basis of